 There are aesthetic and creative aspects to all subjects but a major contribution is made through the teaching of Music, Art and Design, Drama, English, R.E and Computing.
 Teachers seek to foster the talents of individuals wherever possible in both formal lessons and the wider School environment.
 Music plays a significant role in the celebration of weekly Masses, Christmas, Easter and Summer Term Productions, Class Assemblies and religious festivals.
 Assemblies showcase children's musical and dramatic abilities and pupils are encouraged to sit exams offered through ABRSM, Trinity School of Music and LAMDA.
 Pupils are given the opportunity to participate in local festivals and stage performances in support of local charities.
 We also attend Orchestral Concerts, Ballets and Stage Plays that enhance our pupils' artistic development.
 The Music and Art Suites accommodate individual Instrumental Tuition, Little Voices, Junior and Senior Choirs, Orchestra, Musical Ensembles, Speech and Drama, Art Design and Technology Clubs.
-In keeping with the ethos of the School, all Ensembles are non-selective.
 The school provides Music Theory tuition for beginners and above grade 2.
+KS2 have half termly House competitions, for example Poetry, Music, Art, Photography, Art and a Talent Show.
+As well as providing the opportunity to recognise and celebrate a multitude of talents, the competitions provide the opportunity for our Year 6 House Captains to develop their leadership skills as they prepare their House for each completion.

-17. Differentiation
+17. Adaptive Teaching

 The curriculum acknowledges the differences between pupils and endeavours to balance challenge with likelihood of success to ensure all pupils have the opportunity to learn and make progress.
 It implies a need for variation in teaching approaches and classroom organisation.
-A differentiated curriculum, whilst reflecting our Catholic ethos, also acknowledges the multi-cultural and multi-faith character of the School; parent talks, visiting speakers, international celebrations enhance the curriculum and enable staff and pupils to develop a set of personal values acknowledging the worth of every individual in our community and in society as a whole.
+An adaptive curriculum, whilst reflecting our Catholic ethos, also acknowledges the multi-cultural and multi-faith character of the School; parent talks, visiting speakers, international celebrations enhance the curriculum and enable staff and pupils to develop a set of personal values acknowledging the worth of every individual in our community and in society as a whole.
 In liaison with parents and key staff, provision is made for more able children, those with learning difficulties and those with English as an Additional Language.
+We also offer a wide range of booster Maths and English morning sessions as well as 'Maths surgery' club.
 (See also More Able Policy, Special Educational Needs Policy and English as an Additional Language Policy)